TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- what could cause a predicted effect to be played a second time?
+	- wrong3

 - when post-solving referential, one could see if a similar-enough effect has happened in the predicted post solve.
 	- if not, we want to post it, because a predicted cosmos might have not predicted this effect occurring.
 	- this could be done for id-insensitive events like effects tied to weapons and characters